 For example, the 17% overall boost in champion users came from 2,500 out of 12,000 potential loyalists that moved to the champion segment in the last 30 days while 500 champions left the segment in the last 30 days.

 We have seen how important it is to track the right metrics to gauge the true performance of your marketing efforts.
 You can do it too.
 Just log into your CleverTap dashboard to start measuring the right metrics.
-Or write to us at email@example.com to see the dashboard live in action.
+Contact us to see the dashboard live in action.